Mind Body Treatment Approach

 Take practical steps to get back to doing the things you want to

-Treatments Used for Pain Management and Fatigue Reduction
+Treatments Used for Pain Reduction and Elimination

 Guided Imagery and Visualisation exercises